 1. Regarding Stanley Hojnacki - Named on Memorial

 My name is Paul Joosten (53) and I live in The Netherlands.
 Together with my dad Lou (81) and son Michael (20) we have adopted three graves at the Netherlands American Cemetery in Margraten.

 We go every Memorial Day to the graves and lay fresh roses.

 My dad was liberated by the 101st in 1944!

 We do not have much information on Stanley, but if someone would like to contact me please do. email@example.com

 — Submitted May 18, 2011, by Paul Joosten of Huizen, The Netherlands.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 1, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 906 times since then.
+It was originally submitted on October 1, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 979 times since then and 31 times this year.
 Photos: 1, 2. submitted on October 1, 2010, by Jamie Abel of Westerville, Ohio.
 3, 4, 5. submitted on May 11, 2011, by Paul Joosten of Huizen, The Netherlands. • Bill Pfingsten was the editor who published this page.